-- Emphasis on developing and refining core skills and processes - Introduction and exposure to concepts essential for mathematics at senior level - Introduction and use of a variety of technologies as tools for supporting learning and inquiry - Challenging and engaging experiences which promote inquiry and the development of strategic thinking skills required for problem solving in the real world
+- Emphasis on developing and refining core skills and processes - Introduction and use of a variety of technologies as tools for supporting learning and inquiry. - Challenging and engaging experiences which promote inquiry and the development of strategic thinking skills required for problem solving in the real world.